 The Artix stub contains the code that is needed to encode and decode the messages received and sent by an Artix application.
 Artix provides command-line tools to generate the stub code from WSDL, as follows:

-- wsdltocpp command-generates C++ stub code from WSDL. - wsdltojava command-generates Java stub code from WSDL.
+- wsdltocpp command-generates C++ stub code from WSDL. - wsdltojava command-generates JAX-RPC stub code from WSDL. - artix wsdl2java command-generates JAX-WS stub code from WSDL.

 Bindings